Existence of infinitely many minimal hypersurfaces in closed manifolds: Min-max theory on a non-compact manifold with cylindrical ends

-\begin{proof} Consider the compact smooth approximations $(U_\epsilon,h_\epsilon)$ constructed in Subsection \ref{construction}.
-We fix $p$ and apply the Almgren-Pitts min-max theorem for $p$-sweepouts with relative cycles in the setting with boundary, developped by M. Li and X. Zhou \cite{LiZhoufree} (their results hold for more general sweepouts as defined in \cite{MaNeinfinity, LioMaNe}).
+\textbf{Step 1.} Consider the compact smooth approximations $(U_\epsilon,h_\epsilon)$ constructed in Subsection \ref{construction}.
+We fix $p$ and apply the Almgren-Pitts min-max theorem for $p$-sweepouts with relative cycles in the setting with boundary, developed by M. Li and X. Zhou \cite{LiZhoufree} (their results hold for more general sweepouts as defined in \cite{MaNeinfinity, LioMaNe}).
 We obtain a varifold $V_\epsilon$ of total mass $\epsilon$-close to $\omega_p(U_\epsilon,h_\epsilon)$ by (\ref{detail}) and the following remarks.
 The support of $V_\epsilon$ is a smooth compact almost properly embedded free boundary minimal hypersurface $S_\epsilon \subset (U_\epsilon,h_\epsilon)$ (see \cite[Subsection 2.3]{LiZhoufree} for the definition of ``almost properly embedded").
 Since the boundary $\partial U_\epsilon$ is strictly mean concave with respect to the unit normal pointing outside of $U_\epsilon$, no component of the hypersurface $S_\epsilon$ is contained in the boundary $\partial U_\epsilon$.
-Moreover by Lemma \ref{meancurv} (1) and the maximum principle, if a connected component of $S_\epsilon$ intersects $\gamma_\epsilon(\partial U_\epsilon \times [0,\delta_\epsilon])$ then it also has to intersect $\Phi(\partial U \times \hat{t})$ (see Subsection \ref{construction} for notations).
+Moreover by the maximum principle and Remark \ref{positivefoliation}, if a connected component of $S_\epsilon$ intersects $\gamma_\epsilon(\partial U_\epsilon \times [0,\delta_\epsilon])$ then it also has to intersect $\Phi(\partial U \times \{\hat{t}\})$ (see Subsection \ref{construction} for notations).
 Since by Lemma \ref{geomconv} (2), the regions $\gamma_\epsilon(\partial U_\epsilon \times [0,\delta_\epsilon])$ look more and more cylindrical, the monotonicity formula indicates that there is a radius $\tilde{R}>0$ and a point $q\in U\backslash \partial U$ such that for all $\epsilon>0$ small enough, the varifold $V_\epsilon$ is supported in the ball $B_{h_\epsilon}(q,\tilde{R})$.
 In particular for $\epsilon$ small, all the smooth minimal hypersurfaces produced by the min-max theory are closed minimal hypersurface embedded in the interior of $U_\epsilon$.
-Besides the one-sided components have even multiplicities: a proof is given in Appendix B. Note that for any $\epsilon$ fixed and small, these facts are true for small perturbations of the metric $h_\epsilon$ and so \cite[Theorem 1.2]{MaNeindexbound} is true for $(U_\epsilon,h_\epsilon)$ (see the comment after (\ref{detail})).
+Besides the one-sided components have even multiplicities: this follows from the Multiplicity One theorem \cite{Zhoumultiplicityone,SWZ20}, and an elementary perturbation and compactness argument.
+Note that for any $\epsilon$ fixed and small, these facts are true for small perturbations of the metric $h_\epsilon$ and so \cite[Theorem 1.2]{MaNeindexbound} is true for $(U_\epsilon,h_\epsilon)$ (see the comment after (\ref{detail})).